 David Altenau is the original founder and CEO of FuseFX.
 Altenau has been in the visual effects industry for over 25 years and his work has garnered both Emmy and Visual Effects Society awards.

-In 2006, Altenau founded FuseFX and began the process of creating one of most successful and respected visual effects studios in the world.
+In 2006, Altenau founded FuseFX and began the process of creating one of the most successful and respected visual effects studios in the world.
 He has led the growth of FuseFX from start-up to more than 300 employees in three locations worldwide.
-Altenau’s leadership and vision has enabled extraordinary growth and success of the company.
+Altenau’s leadership and vision have enabled the extraordinary growth and success of the company.

 Today, Altenau continues to lead the management team and creative efforts, ensuring that FuseFX continues to provide the highest standard of visual effects and unparalleled service to the company’s production partners and clients.
 Altenau holds a Mechanical Engineering degree from Purdue University.
 His personal motto, which is reflected in all the work that the FuseFX team generates, is “any job big or small, do it right, or not at all."